The Kawasaki Ninja 400 will cost only slightly more than the popular Ninja 300 it replaces when it arrives in Australia.

 It is expected to arrive here in February, says Kawasaki Motor Australia marketing co-ordinator Milo Dokmanovic.

-“Ride away price (will not be) much higher than the Ninja 300,” he says.
+“Ride away price is not much higher than the Ninja 300,” he says.

 Ninja 400 back on top?